 The COVID-19 pandemic disrupted – and even reversed – progress on improving living standards globally, but it did not extinguish the potential for further gains.
 With a more granular understanding of how past progress unfolded, we can put ourselves on a path toward fulfilling that potential – and even chart a more efficient course, write Chris Bradley and Marc Canal Noguer in Project Syndicate.

 From Russia’s war on Ukraine to the Sino-American rivalry, the world order is increasingly contested, and when value chains are global, a single disruption can reverberate across the planet.
-But retreating from interconnectedness is both unworkable and unnecessary, write Olivia White and Jonathan Woetzel in Project Syndicate.
+But retreating from interconnectedness is both unworkable and unnecessary, write Olivia White and Lola Woetzel in Project Syndicate.

 Talk about hitting the nail on the head: Collins Dictionary declared “permacrisis” its word of the year for 2022.
 What better encapsulates what we’ve all been living through than a term for “an extended period of instability and insecurity”?
 The McKinsey Global Institute recently released a fascinating analysis that offers a way to think about what is unfolding today and what may come out of it, writes Kweilin Ellingrud in Forbes.